 History

-The Port Townsend Paper mill has been in continuous operation for over 85 years.
-We are proud of our extensive history and hope to continue growing with our community for many years to come.
+The Port Townsend Paper mill has been in continuous operation for nearly 100 years.
+We are proud of our extensive history and look forward to growing with our community for many years to come.
 Take a look at our timeline to learn more about where we’ve been and where we’re headed.

 Old picture of Port Townsend Paper Company